arozx/dotfiles/README.md

 This project contains, wallpapers, scripts and  custom configurations for the following programs:
 - Fish
+- Tmux
+- Neovim
-- Alacritty
+- Hyperland
 - Wallpapers
-- Dwm
 - ST
-- Neovim
 - VSCode

 <p align="right">(<a href="#readme-top">back to top</a>)</p>